and as this moment is forever

 The world feels like it’s spinning on a dime and John tries to tilt with it.
 He slips his fingers into Sherlock’s black, curly hair to hold Sherlock in place so that he can keep kissing him and kissing him and never stop.
 Sherlock’s arms wrap tightly around his waist.
 John can feel all the heat from Sherlock’s body seep through the layers of clothes that he is wearing.
 It feels like he’s burning up and like he can’t get enough, can’t pull Sherlock close enough, and wants to breathe him in.

 When he slides the fingers of one hand out of Sherlock’s hair, he follows a path down the back of Sherlock’s neck and down the long expanse of Sherlock’s back.
 Smooth, warm, skin meets the edges of his fingertips.
-Each vertebra along Sherlock’s spine is like a speed-bump on the map of this slender body.
+Each vertebra along Sherlock’s spine is like a speed-bump on the roadmap of this slender body.

 Sherlock whimpers against John’s lips and it’s a sound that is so soft and so sexy that John wants to inhale it the same way that he’s watched Sherlock inhale cigarette smoke.